stjohn909/VM205/README.md

 * pigpiod_if2
 * SDL

-Requires sudo to run without the pigpio daemon running.
+Requires sudo to run if pigpiod is not running.

 The SDL window displays over XRDP when using the pigpio daemon.
+Other remote viewers not tested.

 Oscilloscope tests good with a 220Hz sine wave from a Tiptop Z3000 eurorack oscillator module.
 Logic probe inputs have not been tested.